Skip to main content

 www.boostbusinesslancashire.co.uk

-Boost is one of 38 ‘Growth Hubs’ in the UK and is led by Lancashire County Council and the Lancashire Enterprise Partnership (LEP).
+Boost is one of 38 ‘Growth Hubs’ in the UK and is led by Lancashire County Council and Growth Lancashire.
 It helps business owners and leaders navigate the local, regional and national public and private sector business support landscape to find the right assistance.
-It also delivers funded programmes for start-up, established and fast-growing businesses.

 UCLAN – Business and Enterprise